tamas-p/hisma/packages/hisma_console_monitor/README.md

 ## Usage

+### Class level configuration

-You can enable [ConsoleMonitor] by adding a creator function that returns ConsoleMonitor to the list of monitor creators (example code from hisma examples):
+You can enable [ConsoleMonitor] by adding a creator function that returns ConsoleMonitor to the list of monitor creators (example code from hisma examples) at class level:

 ```dart
 Future<void> main() async {